Board

 Graham Overguard

 Graham was elected to the CCA board in 2023 representing Alberta Beef Producers and the Western Stock Growers Association (WSGA).
-He is a member of the Foreign Trade Committee and the Environment Committee.
+He is a member of the Foreign Trade and Environment Committees.
 Graham got involved with CCA to advocate for the beef industry, the cow-calf sector, and family-run farms and ranches.
 His goals on the CCA board are to effect positive change for the beef industry with common sense solutions.

 Graham has been on the board of directors of the WSGA since 2020 and has been President of WSGA since 2022.
 In 2014, Graham was elected President of the James River Community Association, a position he still holds to this day.
 He served on the board of directors of Friends of the Eastern Slopes from 2019 until the spring of 2023.